ad-si/Rust-Flashcards/cards.md

 ---

-What does it mean if if a package contains `src/main.rs` and `src/lib.rs`?
+What does it mean if a package contains `src/main.rs` and `src/lib.rs`?

 . . .